 Solicitors Qualifying Examination (SQE)

-In autumn 2021, the Solicitors Regulation Authority (SRA) will introduce a new route to qualifying as a solicitor: the Solicitors Qualifying Examination (SQE).
+The Solicitors Regulation Authority (SRA) has introduced a new route to qualifying as a solicitor: the Solicitors Qualifying Examination (SQE).

 - funding the SQE

 - qualifying from abroad to work in the UK

 - re-qualifying in England and Wales, a guide for international lawyers

 - transitional arrangements: what you need to know if you've started on other routes